 Grants.gov may accept and validate your submission even if required components are missing.
 This may result in NEH rejecting your application as incomplete.
-It is your responsibility to ensure that all required components are properly attached and submitted.
+It is the applicant's responsibility to ensure that all required components are properly attached and submitted.